Get in touch with us

 Line A, showcased in blue, connects Estádio do Dragão do Senhor Matosinhos; the best-known station for FC Porto all-seater football stadium in Porto, which has the capacity of seating for 50,033 fans.
 During a soccer match, this station will be buzzing with a heavy traffic of people which makes it easily accessible for those who wish to skip driving to the match altogether!

 Line B, showcased in red, connects Estádio do Dragão to Póvoa do Varzim; this transport line connects the busier city centre areas of Porto city, such as Heroismo, Campanha, Trinidade, all the way to Póvoa do Varzim, a city that is 30km away from Porto.
-Best known for its shipbuilders and merchants, this recognition dates back to the Age of Discovery, as all grand ships for voyages beyond Portuguese soil were originally built in Póvoa de Varzim.
+Best known for its shipbuilders and merchants, this recognition dates back to the Age of Discoveries, as all grand ships for voyages beyond Portuguese soil were originally built in Póvoa de Varzim.

-Line C, showcased in green, connects Campanha - to ISMAI; on this line you begin within a parish of Porto, in Campanha station, considered to be the busiest and one the oldest habited areas in Porto, dating back III and II millennia A.C.
+Line C, showcased in green, connects Campanha - to ISMAI; on this line you begin within a parish of Porto, in Campanha station, considered to be the busiest and one the oldest habited area in Porto, dating back III and II millennia A.C.
 In Campanha, you will witness grand Quintas (Villas) and palaces, where the Portuguese bourgeoisie once lived.
 On route towards Line C’s terminus station to ISMAI, which is the University of Maia (Universidade da Maia), a definite busy route for students.

 Line D, showcased in yellow, connects Hospital de São João to Santo Ovídio; this line connects you to Porto’s main hospital at Hospital Sao Joao, which acts as a medical school as well, giving direct access and assistance to the parishes of Bonfim, Paranhos, Campanha, Aldoar, Maia and Valongo.
-The terminus stops at Santo Ovidio in Vila nova de Gaia, commonly known as Gaia; a city situated on the south end of Porto, on the other side of the Douro river.
-Gaia is known to hold many port wine cellars or “caves”, which is a huge tourist attraction.
+The terminus stops at Santo Ovidio in Vila nova de Gaia, commonly known as Gaia; a city situated on the south end of Porto, on the other side of the Douro River.
+Gaia is known to hold many port wine cellars or “caves”, which is a huge touristic attraction.

 Line E, showcased in Purple, connects Trindade to Aeroporto; at the modern metro station of Trindade, you are near various hotels in the city centre of Porto, and plenty of local commerce, from restaurants, cafes, shops and cinema.
-This line is perfect for those who are first visiting the city of Porto as the metro line travels directly to the airport; a perfect route to and from your selected hotel.
+This line is perfect for those who are first visiting the city of Porto as the metro line travels directly to the airport; a great route to and from your selected hotel.

 Line F, showcased in orange, connects Fânzeres to Senhora da Hora; this line connects the parish of Fânzeres in Gondomar, just outside of Porto where you witness beautiful architectural landmarks and quintas from the 18th century.
-Its terminus top in Senhora da Hora, a parish in Matosinhos, part of greater Porto, which is famously known for having the second largest shopping mall in Portugal at NorteShopping.
+Its terminus stop is in Senhora da Hora, a parish in Matosinhos, part of greater Porto, which is famously known for having the second largest shopping mall in Portugal at NorteShopping.

 Tram